AtlasPublicPolicy/charging-use-spec/README.md

  - Session data tables will be updated monthly.
 Providers who cannot make the session data readily accessible via a web API or web-based dashboard must transmit monthly data by the 15th of the following month.
 - Each file will be named: _YYYY-MM-DD _<Network>_<Participant ID>_Sessions_ where  the network is defined in Table 2 and the two dates are the start and end period covered by the data.
 Fields to be included in the session data tables are listed in Table 4.

-For the *Data Format* column, any field in bold beginning with Standard is defined in Appendix A.
+For the *Data Format* column, fields in bold referece suggested programmatic inputs listed in table 1.

-**Table 6: Charging Sessions by Port**
+**Table 7: Charging Sessions by Port**

 |**Field** |**Definition** |**Data Format** |**Required** |
 | :- | :- | :- | :- |